Configuration

 - Project config (

-.haft.yaml) - Project-specific settings - Global config (
+.haft.json) - Project-specific settings - Global config (

-~/.config/haft/config.yaml) - User defaults - Built-in defaults - Fallback values
+~/.config/haft/config.json) - User defaults - Built-in defaults - Fallback values

 Dependency Detection